logo

 Death Benefit Options

 After the fifth contract anniversary, the rider's death benefit supersedes the annuity contract's original death benefit.
-In simple terms, it means that the rider death benefit waiting period is 5 years.
+In simple terms, it means that the rider death benefit waiting period is five years.
 Beneficiaries can choose from one of the following two death benefit options:

 1. Lump Sum: This option allows beneficiaries to receive the basic death benefit, comprising the account value plus 50% of the difference between the account value and the benefit base amount.

 2. Annuitization: Beneficiaries choosing this option will receive the rider death benefit for life or a fixed period of at least five years.
 The benefit amount includes the account value plus the full difference between the account value and the benefit base amount.
-So, the proportion used in death benefit calculation is as follows:

 Lump SumAnnuitization